pauby/ChocoPackages/automatic/clamav/README.md

 ## Notes

 * This is an automatically updated package.
-If you find it is out of date by more than a week, please contact the maintainer(s) and let them know the package is no longer updating correctly.
+If you find it is out of date by more than a week, please contact the maintainer(s), to let the know the package is no longer updating, using:
+    * The 'Contact Maintainers' link on the package page, or
+    * The 'Package Source' link on the package page and raising an issue.